darklakefi/dex-web/libs/ui/README.md

 ## Overview

-This library provides reusable React components built with Tailwind CSS.
-All components are documented in Storybook and designed with accessibility and user experience best practices.
+This library provides reusable React components built with Tailwind CSS and designed with accessibility and user experience best practices.

 ## Components